-There are over twenty operas based on Shakespeare’s plays and characters, but most of these bear little resemblance to the Bard’s original plays.
-Since the 1600s, composers have been captivated with the texts of Shakespeare, yet rarely stick to his plot points or narrative structure.
-In this lecture we study the rocky relationship between Shakespeare on the page and Shakespeare on the operatic stage.
-We examine operas by Purcell, Britten, Verdi, Rossini, Bellini, Gounod and many more.
-We address the alterations made to such classics as Romeo and Juliet, Othello, Macbeth and A Midsummer Night’s Dream.
+There are over twenty operas based on Shakespeare’s plays and characters, but most of these bear little resemblance to Bard’s original plays.
+Since the 1600s, composers have been captivated by the texts of Shakespeare, yet rarely stick to his plot points or narrative structure.
+In their lectures, our writers explore many operas and their composers.
+In this lecture, our writers at https://writing-service.org/ web explore the complex relationship between Shakespeare on the stage and Shakespeare on the operatic stage.
+We examine operas by Purcell, Britten, Verdi, Rossini, Bellini, Gounod, and many more.
+We address the alterations made to such classics as Romeo and Juliet, Othello, Macbeth, and A Midsummer Night’s Dream.
 A live opera singer performs arias and we compare them to the original texts.